HP 264x Terminals

-Through a mostly undocumented binary loader (it's only documented on the HP 2649 programming overview), one can run binary programs on the 264x terminals, provided they have enough memory.
+Using a mostly undocumented binary loader (it's only documented on the HP 2649 programming overview, but it happens to be present in all HP 264x terminals), one can run binary programs on the 264x terminals, provided they have enough memory.
 This video explains how:

 Here are the 6 games for the HP 2645 I demonstrate in the video

 The files can be loaded directly from tape or uploaded through the serial interface from a computer.
 To play them on the HP 2648, you have to slightly modify the first few characters of the code, since entering the binary loader is slightly different on this machine.